Donyale Luna: Racial identity

-Romantic relationships
+Relationships

-In the mid-1960s, Luna was married to an anonymous German actor for ten months.
-Later she reportedly was engaged to the Austrian-born Swiss actor Maximilian Schell, then to an unnamed Danish photographer and Georg Willing, a German actor who appeared in European horror films (such as 1970's Necropolis) and with the Living Theatre.
-She would frequently stop "short of making any lasting commitment to her suitors" though may have had this history as her history with men was checked, model Geraldine Smith recalled that in 1967, "Donyale had this crazy boyfriend who came in last night and smashed her over the head with a beer bottle" for instance.
+In the mid-1960s, Luna was briefly married to a German actor for ten months.
+She was later reportedly engaged to Swiss actor Maximilian Schell, as well as an unnamed Danish photographer and German actor Georg Willing.
+According to Andy Warhol, Luna's relationships could be turbulent; he recalled an incident relayed by Geraldine Smith in 1967, "Donyale had this crazy boyfriend who came in last night and smashed her over the head with a beer bottle."

-In 1968, Luna was purportedly dating the Australian pop artist Martin Sharp.

-Around 1969 Luna was also romantically involved with German actor Klaus Kinski; however, the relationship ended when Kinski asked her entourage to leave his house in Rome, concerned that their drug use could damage his career.
+Luna was involved with Australian artist Martin Sharp and Canadian actor Iain Quarrier in 1968.
+Around 1969, she had a relationship with German actor Klaus Kinski, which eventually ended Kinski asked her entourage to leave his house in Rome because he was concerned that their drug use could damage his career.